 With Congress in gridlock, major changes to tax policy are also unlikely over the next two years.
 As for monetary policy, it is unlikely that politicians will influence the Fed to ease up on its most aggressive tightening cycle in a generation, even if mass layoffs are needed to bring inflation down to its 2% target.

-Markets priced in a Republican sweep leading into the election, but then gave back some of that rally on Wednesday when that didn’t emerge.
+Markets priced in a Republican sweep leading into the election, but gave back some of that rally when it didn’t emerge.
 Stocks quickly looked past election results following the release of a better-than-expected October inflation report, underscoring the greater importance of corporate earnings and economic fundamentals.

 Nonetheless, gridlock should work well for markets, because it lessens the risk of unexpected changes to tax laws and other legislation for the next two years.